 2. Type of beans

-The type of beans is an important factor in choosing the best espresso k cups since it affects the overall taste, balance, and complexity of the espresso.
+The type of beans is an important factor in choosing espresso roast k cups since it affects the overall taste, balance, and complexity of the espresso.

 Arabica beans, for example, are known for their nuanced and smooth flavors, often including notes of fruit, berries, and chocolate.
 Robusta beans, on the other hand, have a stronger and more bitter taste.